COSC3020/mystery-function-tlimato/README.md

 6) if false, then the first element of the original input array is greater than or equal to the result of the recursive call, and the first element is returned.

+**OVERALL: This function finds and returns the largest element in the input array***

 ### References:
 https://www.w3schools.com/jsref/jsref_slice_array.asp